Paul Hastings LLP

 Evidence Signals

-- Language skills and international exposure for cross‑border practices
+- Language skills or international experience for cross-border practice groups

 Benefits & Wellbeing